abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Should do too is clicking it, and copy Bash functions inside then paste into ~/.bashrc
 **list-su.sh** differs only in having superuser request; `sudo` command prefix.
 However it cannot be applied with -in, -de option

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing **find** utility useful options.
-The options to print out found file's:
-<pre>- Size								-z
-- Last modification time					-t
-- Information on file found (whether 64/32 bit binary etc)	-in
-- Dependencies of file found in one level depth			-de</pre>
-To narrow down search
+To narrow down search:
 <pre>
 - To find only directory, file, executable or link type, suffix path with /, //, /// or ////
-- To have better control by regular expression				-E or -re
+- To get better control in search by regular expression				-E or -re
 - To search in case sensitive			-cs.
 (Defaults to insensitive, -ci)
 - to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use than find (the found number is rounded up to the given)
 	-a-7m last access is less than or equal to 7 minutes ago